typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry seriously doubted this, but thought it best to save himself from further trauma.
 He sat down at the table and tried a coping mechanism to relieve his depression and anxiety about how he was going to look on his first day at Stonewall High — dressed like an old Bakka probably.

 Dudley and Uncle Vernon came in, both with wrinkled noses because of the amogus imposter-like smell from Harry’s new uniform.
-Uncle Vernon opened his newspaper as usual and Dudley banged his Smelting stick, which he carried everywhere, on the table.
+Uncle Vernon opened his twitter feed as usual and Dudley banged his Smelting stick, which he carried everywhere, on the table.

 They heard the click of the mail slot and flop of letters on the doormat.